 Youth Support Worker – Nina Mozolakova

 Nina came to work as a volunteer at the Basement Project in 2010 while she was finishing her degree in social work.
-She applied for a vacancy for a new paid floating support worker which she was offered in 2012.
-Nina has a lot of experience in the area of homelessness with young people and is passionate about supporting young people.
+She applied for a vacancy for a new floating support worker which she was offered in 2012.
+Nina has a lot of experience in the area of homelessness and is passionate about supporting young people.

 Youth Support Worker – Amy Harbon

 Amy joined us in May 2015.
-In the past she has been an instructor in PHSE in a school in Birmingham, run youth clubs, and been involved in schools work, and faith-based church work.
+In the past she has been an instructor in PHSE in a school in Birmingham; has run youth clubs; has been involved in schools work and faith-based church work.
 She has previously been a volunteer at the Basement and is now our youth support worker based at Axis in Kidderminster.

 Youth Support Worker – Kennedy Adams